 If you have an account with three housemates and one moves out, you could remove them from the account

-Banks need signed permission from everyone on the account to remove someone, and some ask for identification documents or for you to visit a branch as well.
+Banks need a form of signed consent from all account holders to remove someone.
+Some also ask for identification documents or for you to visit a branch as well.

 You need to provide the bank with: